Dustyroom/ai-toolbox-doc/index.md

 intro:
   - excerpt: 'Use the power of OpenAI GhatGPT in the Unity Editor and in your shipped games.
 It allows you to generate and edit C# scripts, seamlessly tiling images, shaders and UI documents from text descriptions, operate on new and existing scripts, freely chat with AI — right in your project.'

-Supercharge your Unity workflow to build games in faster, easier ways.

-Get AI-generated scripts, images, shaders and UI documents from text descriptions.

 feature_video_1:
   - title: "Let AI do the heavy lifting for you."